Remember the Curse of Dimensionality: The Case of Goodness-of-Fit Testing in Arbitrary Dimension: Abstract

 \section{Abstract}

-Despite a substantial literature on nonparametric two-sample goodness-of-fit testing in arbitrary dimensions, there is no mention there of any curse of dimensionality.
-In fact, in some publications, a parametric rate is derived.
-As we discuss below, this is because a directional alternative is considered.
-Indeed, even in dimension one, \cite{ingster1987minimax} has shown that the minimax rate is not parametric.
-In this paper, we extend his results to arbitrary dimension and confirm that the minimax rate is not only nonparametric, but exhibits a prototypical curse of dimensionality.
+Despite a substantial literature on nonparametric two-sample goodness-of-fit testing in arbitrary dimensions spanning decades, there is no mention there of any curse of dimensionality.
+Only more recently \citet{ramdas2015decreasing} have discussed this issue in the context of kernel methods by showing that their performance degrades with the dimension even when the underlying distributions are isotropic Gaussians.
+We take a minimax perspective and follow in the footsteps of \citet{ingster1987minimax} to derive the minimax rate in arbitrary dimension when the discrepancy is measured in the $L^2$ metric.
+That rate is revealed to be nonparametric and exhibit a prototypical curse of dimensionality.
 We further extend Ingster's work to show that the chi-squared test achieves the minimax rate.
-Moreover, we show that the test adapts to the intrinsic dimensionality of the data.
-Finally, in the spirit of \citep{ingster2000adaptive}, we consider a multiscale version of the chi-square test, showing that one can adapt to unknown smoothness without much loss in power.
+Moreover, we show that the test can be made to work when the distributions have support of low intrinsic dimension.
+Finally, inspired by \citet{ingster2000adaptive}, we consider a multiscale version of the chi-square test which can adapt to unknown smoothness and/or unknown intrinsic dimensionality without much loss in power.